-20 Ectoedemia decentella, bedroom window, June 7th 2011.
+20 Ectoedemia decentella, on my study window, June 7th 2011.
 Captured by day and a much sought after species.
-As the larvae mine the seeds of Sycamore I didn't hold out much hope of finding any of the mines so to find this adult with the minimum of effort was most unexpected.
-This is the only record.
+As the larvae mine the keys (seeds) of Sycamore I didn't hold out much hope of finding any of the mines so to find this adult with the minimum of effort was most unexpected.
+This is my only record.

-23 Ectoedemia argyropeza mine on Aspen, found at Siddal wood on Nov.20th 2016.
+23 Ectoedemia argyropeza tenanted mine in Aspen, found at Siddal wood on Nov.20th 2016.
 Despite only three Aspens present the mines appeared quite numerous.

 25 Ectoedemia intimella, mine and larva on Grey Willow at Tag Loop, Cromwell Bottom LNR, Nov.
 13th 2016.

 25 Ectoedemia intimella, mine and larva - details as above.
 Note the mine running along the petiole before entering the leaf blade and also the twin lines of frass.